John-R-Wallace-NOAA/Scratch/tempTMB2.md

 In 2021 Mark Bravington tried to add gdb to RTools 4.0 under Windows without success: https://stat.ethz.ch/pipermail/r-devel/2021-April/080623.html .
 In response to the Mark's post, Tomas Kalibera points out that Rtools 3.5 can still be used for gdb.exe (just copying over gdb.exe does not work).

 However, many of gdbsource() problems under Windows in TMB's issues 'gdbsource Errors #67' and '???????' are from either Rterm.exe not being found or that the Rterm.exe found in the system path is not the correct one.
-The wrong Rterm.exe could be a version issue or a mismatch between 32 versus 64-bit.
+The wrong Rterm.exe could be different version or a mismatch between 32 versus 64-bit.

 Using base::Sys.which() fixes these problems:

     # -- R ver 4.1.2 --
     Sys.which('gdb.exe')